 More Guts, Please

 Spirit Halloween’s durability is the result of an unconventional business strategy: signing temporary leases to fill vacant spaces.
-By gutsily deviating from typical retail conventionalities, they’ve avoided COVID-19-related headaches miring businesses, including forced store closures to inflexible leases.
+By gutsily deviating from typical retail conventionalities, they even avoided COVID-19-related headaches back in 2020.

 Though Spirit Halloween caters to only one day in the whole year, the company keeps customers engaged year-round.
 Balancing useful and entertaining content, they share user-generated posts, host contests, provide safety tips for trick-or-treating, and even forge partnership promotions with brands such as Pizza Hut and Fortnite.
 Spirit’s robust social media marketing presence drives traffic to both their annual brick-and-mortar pop-ups and nonseasonal online store.

-Here’s a great example of the company going the extra mile online: In September, a songwriter went viral on Twitter for writing a mock theme song for Spirit Halloween.
+Here’s a great example of the company going the extra mile online: In September, a songwriter went viral on Twitter for writing a mock theme song in 2020 for Spirit Halloween.
 “This is the theme for Spirit Halloween / They got ghouls, and new locations on every other street / saving the global economy,” he sang.
-Capitalizing on the moment, Spirit Halloween contacted and financially compensated him for the publicity he helped generate for the company.
+Capitalizing on the user-generated increase in brand awareness, Spirit Halloween contacted and financially compensated him for the publicity he helped generate for the company.
 That’s a winning example of how to thank your most loyal fans.

-While other retailers are struggling with delayed delivery times and skyrocketing shipping costs, Spirit Halloween formed a partnership with Instacart to fulfill its online shipments.
-Understanding the time-sensitivity of Halloween products, the company is going above and beyond to ensure customers are well-prepared for the holiday.
-(That’s why its brick-and-mortar stores are open until 10 or 11 p.m. every day.)
+While other retailers were struggling with delayed delivery times and skyrocketing shipping costs back in 2020, Spirit Halloween formed a partnership with Instacart to fulfill its online shipments.
+Understanding the time-sensitivity of Halloween products, the company went above and beyond by tapping into an unconventional shipping and delivery partner for retail to ensure customers were well-prepared for the holiday.
+Spirit Halloween also keeps their brick-and-mortar stores until 10 or 11 p.m. every night.

 Fangs for the Memories

 Part of Spirit Halloween’s success is driven by their investments in creating fun and memorable experiences for their customers.
 Their storefronts aren’t just a place to buy costumes or decorations or candy.
-Instead, the company presents its merchandise in experiential ways — such as haunted houses, complete with lighting, music, and animatronics — so shoppers can unleash their scary sides and partake in the festivities of Halloween.
+Instead, the company presents its merchandise in experiential ways — such as haunted houses, complete with lighting, music, and animatronics — so shoppers can unleash their scary sides and get into the spirit of Halloween.

 It may be surprising to learn that in a year filled with cancellations of celebrations and in-person interactions, the pop-up store known for selling costumes and holiday decor is thriving.
 Here are some takeaways for brands looking to find sustainable success in today’s challenging times:

 Always put the customer first.
-Whether it’s providing fast and reliable shipping or adding extended hours for extra convenience, go above and beyond for customers.
-People’s routines have been disrupted, and they will appreciate the touches of customer consideration.
+Whether it’s providing fast and reliable shipping or adding extended hours for extra convenience, go above and beyond for your customers.
+People’s routines have been disrupted, and meeting them where they’re at is exactly what they need.

 Tap into emotions.
 People are struggling with uncertainty right now.
 Transform bummers into opportunities by leveraging emotionally impactful copywriting and visuals.
 Give people something to look forward to and find joy in.